 Night purging can be incorporated in the building’s natural ventilation strategy.
 Night purging in this case is a passive cooling method accomplished by the natural driving forces of the wind and/or thermally (stack) generated pressures.
 The heat absorbed by a building's exposed thermal mass during the day is released to the indoor air at night.

 The indoor air is then purged by night ventilation.
-Meanwhile, external fresh air cools down the thermal mass which then acts as a heat sink during the following day.
-The night flushing involves automatically operable windows or louvres being opened for a pre-set period of time over night, allowing a natural air flow through the building.
-Read more about the principles of natural ventilation
+At the same time, external fresh air cools down the thermal mass which then acts as a heat sink during the following day.
+The night flushing involves automatically operable windows or louvres being opened for a pre-set period of time during the night, allowing a natural air flow through the building.

-The efficiency of night cooling depends on the thermal properties of the building and on the local climate conditions, i.e. night-time wind speed and the temperature swing of the ambient air.
+The efficiency of night cooling depends on the thermal properties of the building and on the local climate conditions, i.e. nighttime wind speed and the temperature swing of the ambient air.

 You are in the login area of certified WindowMaster partners.
 Access to the information platform for our certified partners is personal.
 You must log in with a user name and password to get access the contents of the extranet.